JonnyPickard/react-audio-player/README.md

 Having written an audio player in the past, under strict time constraints, I wanted to see if I can make a better one.

-I will potentially end up open-sourcing this, as there seems to be a need for something along these lines.
+I will potentially end up open-sourcing this.

+Apologies in advance for the test tracks included.
+They are tracks I made ~10 years ago.

 ## Designs